InstaPy/instagram-profilecrawl/README.md

   "following": 310
 }
 ```

+The script also collects usernames of users who commented on the posts and saves it in ./profiles/{username}_commenters.txt file, sorted by comment frequency.

 #### With the help of [Wordcloud](https://github.com/amueller/word_cloud) you could do something like that with your used tags
 ![](http://i65.tinypic.com/2nkrrtg.png)